jamesgiff5/Customer_Churn_and_Retention_Analysis/README.md

 ## 🔧 Project Overview

-The analysis used a cross-section of over **7,000 customers**, combining service data, demographics, payment behavior, and engagement details.
+The analysis used a cross-section of over 7,000 customers, combining service data, demographics, payment behavior, and engagement details.

 All modeling and visualization were done in **Power BI**, including:
 - Power Query for cleaning and modeling